 Here are a list of catios on the internet that have all the right elements to keeping a feline safe, happy and entertained while enjoying some outside time.

-But what if you are not in a house?
+So what if you are not in a house?
 What if you are in an apartment, condo or townhome?
-Many people are faced with this obstacle, not to mention, many homeowners have code restrictions that can make it very difficult to add onto their existing home.
+Many people are faced with this obstacle, not to mention, many homeowners have code restrictions that can make it very difficult to add onto the existing home.

 Fortunately there are options to the perfect catio so your feline can also enjoy fresh air and sunshine when building a cat sanctuary is not an option.